 A malcontent, or one suffering from mental illness, often has opportunity to review their thinking; usually, they have a variety of influences upon them.
 This provides Choice, Options.
 Those close to them also have moral responsibility to the the ill or depraved person, to themselves, and to their society.
 This is modern morality, the shared responsibility for our togetherness.

-A Final Example of the Difference Between “Responsibility” and “Moral Responsibility”
+A Final Example of the Difference Between “Responsibility” and “Moral Responsibility”, and A Holistic Perspective.

-An example, not nearly as visceral as mass violence, involves salesmanship.
-The general background for my position on morality, also involves, a very curious argument that some respected philosophers have currently advocated.
+The general background for this position on morality involves, also, a very curious argument that some respected philosophers have currently advocated.
 They contend that most of the things we believe must be true.
 Most of the things we say must be honest.
-A curious contention, but think about it; how would our lives and social lives be possible if they weren’t overwhelmingly true and real?
-Our lives would have no gears that meshed into other gears, no wheels that got traction.
-It would all be spinning wheels, all illusions; no purchase.
+A curious contention, but think about it; how would our lives and social lives be possible if they were not overwhelmingly true and real, our statements basically honest?
+Our consciousness would have no wheels that got traction; our togetherness no gears that meshed into other gears.
+It would all be spinning wheels — illusions — and manipulative or defensive interactions.
+No opportunity for the large scale cultural progress that have characterized our history.

 It’s a holistic argument.
 Like wooden-ship sailors, who could replace a leaking plank or